Cat & Dog Surgery

 We will always keep you fully informed about why we recommend a given surgical procedure as well as what care you will need to provide your pet with once they can return home.
 We practice stringent surgical protocols at our clinic.

-At Aptos-Creekside Pet Hospital, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trama.
+At Aptos-Creekside Pet Hospital, we perform surgeries to help treat disease and conditions in pets or to repair injuries sustained through trama.

 Our Santa Cruz County vets routinely perform the following elective and non-elective surgeries: